Based in Sacramento, California, Game Theory made their recording debut in 1982.

 Game Theory’s penultimate recording sessions took place in April 1989, when original keyboard player Nancy Becker returned to record new versions of three songs for the compilation Tinker to Evers to Chance.

 Miller recruited three new members in 1991 before deciding that the differences in sound and energy warranted a new name for the group, which began performing in the Bay Area in 1991 as The Loud Family.

-Scott Miller had been making preparations to reunite Game Theory before he died unexpectedly on 15 April 2013, committing suicide aged 53.
+Scott Miller had been making preparations to reunite Game Theory when he unexpectedly took his own life on 15 April 2013.
+He was 53.

 The surviving original members reunited on 20 July 2013, to perform a memorial concert in Miller’s hometown of Sacramento.

 Drums, guitar, keyboards